 Trade War Tempest or Just a Squall?
 As the July 31st Fed interest rate cut was quickly overrun by the trade war tit-for-tat, we need to gain some perspective on expected impact of the US/China interaction in early August without the hype too often seen in the media.
 On August 1st, Trump stated that he intends to place a 10% tariff on the remaining $300 billion-ish in Chinese exports to the US as of September 1st.
 The prior statements were a 25% tariff (notably higher) and at an indeterminate date (easily ignored by the markets).
 A lower tariff that can possibly be fully absorbed by Chinese firms may ruffle some feathers but would not be a crisis.
 The Chinese response of cancelling nebulously-defined agricultural sales (note that pork shipments are full speed ahead, despite the existing Chinese tariff) would be partially matched off with lower US grain production from the poor spring weather.
 There are also some reports that the Chinese tempered their Brazilian soy purchases which implied intrinsically lower Chinese grain demand.
 In other words, this first response was justification for something they wanted to do anyway.

-Most of our expectations are really just knee-jerk reactions to day-to-day details, but today’s headlines rarely reflect tomorrow’s reality meaningfully.
-How many tectonic changes in how many different areas of our lives have and continue to occur, only dimly perceived even by those attentive to broadcast, print, and internet?
-Indeed most “experts” seem equally oblivious, leaving mainly to historians the task of describing change.
+Market Commentary from Kottke Commodities – Commodity Capital CTA – Kenneth Stein Most of our expectations are just knee-jerk reactions to day-to-day details, but today’s headlines rarely reflect tomorrow’s reality meaningfully.
+For example, how many tectonic changes in different areas of our lives have and continue to occur, only dimly perceived even by those attentive to […]

 Wheat made new lows led by Matif, and corn and beans worked towards low end of the ranges.
 There were no real weather scares in SAm and both corn and bean prod’n ideas are getting bigger.
 For the month, corn lost 19-20 cents and beans were down 27.
 Meal was down $11.00 and oil down 25 points.
 Chgo was the biggest loser – down 35 cents with KC down 27 and Mpls down 16.
 Matif wheat was down $14.75 euros/tonne – 44 cents.
 French wheat is $20-25/ton below SRW and thus continues to bring Chgo down.